 Types of treatment for head and neck cancer

 Treatment for cancer is either local or systemic.
 Or you may have both.
-You may have one type of treatment or a combination of treatments.
+You may have 1 type of treatment or a combination of treatments.

-Local treatments remove, destroy, or control cancer cells in one certain place in the body.
+Local treatments remove, destroy, or control cancer cells in 1 certain place in the body.
 Surgery and radiation are local treatments.

 Systemic treatments destroy or control cancer cells throughout the entire body.
 Chemotherapy and targeted therapy are examples.